axone-protocol/contracts/docs/axone-dataverse.md

 #### Preconditions:

-1. **Identifier Existance**: The identifier of the claims must exist in the dataverse.
+1. **Identifier Existence**: The identifier of the claims must exist in the dataverse.

 | parameter                  | description                                                                   |
 | -------------------------- | ----------------------------------------------------------------------------- |